pkeen/repertoire/README.md

 * AAU I want to search exercises by muscle, body-part and equipment ✅
 * AAU I want to be able to change the exercise without deleting the sets ✅

-## MVP
-* User Authentication (with Google) ✅
-* Add workouts ✅
-* Add exercises to workouts ✅
-* Add sets to exercises ✅
-* Add reps to sets ✅
-* Use the exerciseDB API ✅

-## Stretch Goals
-* A nicer front-end maybe using a library ✅
-    * Bringing views together, being able to add workout, exercise and set at the same time ✅
-* User metric tracking, e.g BMI, progress pics, body fat %
-* Built in login, or more login options
-* Users able to save workout templates to quickly get workouts
-* Weight and sets prefilled based on last time that exercise was performed
-* Workouts index page to be sorted by date and display the exercises included as subtext
-* Workouts index view toggle calender view

-## Work List
-* Improve Styling ✅
-* KG to Lbs calculation - front end? ✅
-    * Preference Model ✅
-* Dont include reps on certain exercises?
-* Dont include weight on certain exercises i.e. body weight exercises
-* Add default date of now and display in UI ✅
-* Download all gifs ✅
-* Make sets update clientside - no redirect
-* Make default most recent weight and sets on new set